 The museum is a great example of what can be achieved with the proper funding and care.
 It is well worth a visit.

-Hiking Lousios Gorge
+Hiking at the Lousios Gorge

-A road which starts from the Open-Air museum will lead you down into the spectacular Lousios Gorge.
+A road which starts from the open-Air museum will lead you down into the spectacular Lousios Gorge.

 The landscape around the gorge is simply breathtaking.
 Numerous monasteries are perched along the nearly-perpendicular sides of the gorge, and several old water mills are still there to be viewed as you walk along the paths.